 INTO Dogs assesses applicants through proof of qualifications, training and CPD.
 Three detailed case studies must be included with the application forms so that we can be certain that applicants have the required level of education and experience, and conform to our Code of Practice and ethics and therefore the CAWC Code of Practice.

 The application form requests contact details and qualifications (with proof of these), and a number of questions about dog behaviour and dog law that must be answered in depth.
-The application forms are co-assessed by our membership secretary and chair, and successful applicants are then invited to attend a GoToMeeting online with the two committee members.
+The application forms are co-assessed by our membership secretary and chair, and successful applicants are then invited to a phone or Skype chat.
+Two references will also be required, one professional the other from a client; the professional can be a Vet, educational tutor, other behavioural professional or an existing INTOdogs member.
 Should an applicant’s assessment be considered to be below the required standard they will not qualify for membership until relevant CPD has given the applicant the necessary knowledge to reapply successfully.
 A waiting period of at least one month must elapse before re-submission.

 We reserve the right to contact practitioners’ clients for feedback as part of our annual review.
 All member files are kept by our Membership Secretary.
 The questions in our application forms are designed to give us confirmation that applicants meet the following criteria: